Sanremo Music Festival 2013: Career Awards

-Nights
+Shows

 First night

 During the first night, seven out of fourteen artists competing in the Big Artists section presented their two songs.
 At the end of the night, a song for each artist was eliminated, as a result of televotes combined with votes given by music journalists.

 Big Artists section

 Presenters

 For each artist, the winning song was presented by a different celebrity: